DvirBt/ProgramingSystems2_Ex4/README.md

 Programing Systems 2 - Assignment 4
 -
-This repository contains the fourth assignment in the course Programming Systems 2.\n This assignment mainly focuses on templates, containers, iterators, algorithms and functors.\n We were required to implement a generic container suitable to all the comparable data types such as int, double, char and string.
+This repository contains the fourth assignment in the course Programming Systems 2.
+This assignment mainly focuses on templates, containers, iterators, algorithms and functors.
+We were required to implement a generic container suitable to all comparable data types such as int, double, char and string etc.

 The core of this assignment
 -
-1. Implement and use containers, iterators, algorithms and functors in C++.
+1. Implement and use templates, containers, iterators, algorithms and functors in C++.
 2. To search and use new algorithms in the STL library.
-3. Throw exceptions if needed.
+3. Throw exceptions when needed.
-4. Create Test class to check functionality using doctest.
+4. Create Test class to check functionality using DocTest.

 Makefile commands
 -